csmertx/csmertx.github.io/content/pile_of_notes.md

 ## Navigation

 Tap the top left hamburger.
 Also, the top right arrow hides the button to change the website theme, and the Github repo of this website.
-At the bottom of each page is a ^Top link that scrolls the page back to the top of the website.
+At the bottom of each page is a ^Top link that scrolls the page back to the top of the page.